 • My software is cross-platform, and requires the features of a Java run-time environment (version 1.5 or later).
-Java 1.6 for Mac OS X is available from Apple for all currently supported OS X operating systems, including Mac OS X 10.10 (Yosemite), in addition to being included in the earlier Mac OX S 10.6 (Snow Leopard).
+Java 1.6 for Mac OS X is available from Apple for all currently supported OS X operating systems, including Mac OS X 10.10 (Yosemite), in addition to being pre-installed in the earlier versions of Mac OX S (up to 10.6 - Snow Leopard).
 Java 1.6 itself was superceded, in the Java commuity, quite some time ago, but this does not make it any less capable than when it was the latest.

 • Users of Mac OS X 10.8 (Mountain Lion) or later will get a message refusing to open my applications.
 This is because I haven't paid the yearly fee to be a registered Apple developer, so Gatekeeper can't make a security check using an Apple-issued security certificate.
 To get the applications to work, right-click or control-click and select "Open" from the contextual pop-up menu.
 This time the dialog will have the option to continue, with a warning that this will remove the application from quarantine.